agusdiazb/agusdiazb/README.md

 ### Hi there 👋
 I'm a undergraduate Research and Teaching Assistant at Universidad de Buenos Aires.
-My research interests lie at the intersection of psychology, neuroscience, and data science.
+My research interests lie in the intersection of psychology, neuroscience, and data science.

 Currently working on emotion recognition systems using electrodermal activity 🔭